-When families enroll a child in your childcare program, they trust you to keep them safe.
-This responsibility requires preparation for any medical scenario, and having the right paperwork is the first step.
 Two critical documents are an allergy action plan and a standard medical consent form.
-Although they sound similar, they serve very different purposes, and confusing them or not having both on file can create dangerous gaps in care during an emergency.
+Although the documents sound similar, they serve very different purposes.
+Confusing these forms or failing to have both on file can create dangerous gaps in care during an emergency.

 What is an allergy action plan?

-Key components of an allergy action plan
+What are the key components of an allergy action plan?

 - Child’s photo: A clear, current photo helps substitute staff or emergency responders identify the child immediately.